Tuesday, 3 October 2023

 The Abbott Oceanarium can be quickly transformed into a show arena by dropping curtains in front of the panoramic windows overlooking Lake Michigan.
 Images and videos are then projected onto the curtains, creating a colourful backdrop.

-We moved up to the main floor which has an array of large aquariums with wildlife from multiple various ecological zones from all over the planet.
-There is a staggering variety of aquatic plants & animals in a very impressive display area.
+We moved up to the main floor of the Shedd Aquarium, where an array of large aquariums showcases wildlife from a wide range of ecological zones across the planet.
+The variety is staggering, with aquatic plants and animals displayed in an expansive and thoughtfully designed space.

-The Shedd Aquarium is a surprisingly impressive facility considering the small footprint available.
+The Shedd Aquarium is a surprisingly impressive facility, especially considering the relatively small footprint available.